Do you prefer your hot chocolate thick or thin? David and Renee weigh in with their opinions.

-He said: The One (Who Brings Me Love, Joy, and Happiness) is perhaps the only person I know who can drink finger-singeing mugs of hot chocolate so thick you could upend them over your head and sing the chorus of “I Will Survive” before the contents glug out.
+The One (Who Brings Me Love, Joy, and Happiness) is perhaps the only person I know who can drink finger-singeing mugs of hot chocolate so thick you could upend them over your head and sing the chorus of “I Will Survive” before the contents glug out.
 Me, I like my hot chocolate thin, layered, subtle, surprising.
-So give me a Toby mug filled with hot milk and just enough chocolate swirled in to lend body and a hint of heft while still allowing the hormone/antibiotic-free and outrageously expensive whole milk to shine through.
+So give me a Toby mug filled with hot milk and just enough chocolate swirled in to lend body and a hint of heft while still allowing the hormone- and antibiotic-free and outrageously expensive whole milk to shine through.
 Cream?
 Puh-lease.
 I don’t take enough Crestor for that.
 Marshmallows?
 Absolutely, but not the mini (ack!) ones.
-One or two big ones—homemade, even better.
+One or two big ones—homemade marshmallows, even better.

 I am adamant: I have no desire to turn into a Hoover and vacuum up a mug of chocolate ganache masquerading as a drink.
 I like my Aztecan delight thin, so I can sip it while gazing out the window early in the morning, like people did in those old General Foods International Coffee commercials.—David Leite

-She said: Brown water.
+Brown water.
 That was the hot chocolate of my childhood.
 It was the instant variety, whichever brand my mom found on sale, and even when she made it with milk, it was wan.
 Wan and one-dimensional and cloying, it tasted just as I imagined the inside of the foil envelope might taste.
-Though it smacked of soullessness, it was still a tease, and I fell for it time and again.
+It smacked of soullessness.
+And yet it was still a tease.
+And I fell for it time and again.

 Hot Chocolate To Suit Any Taste